onsi/ginkgo/index.md

 - `-r`

-    Set `-r` to have the `ginkgo` CLI recursively run all test suites under the current directory.
+    Set `-r` to have the `ginkgo` CLI recursively run all test suites under the target directories.
 Useful for running all the tests across all your packages.

 - `-i`